 Understanding Your Hormones

-Hormones are essential for regulating many bodilay processes, including mood, metabolism, homeostasis, and reproduction.
-Imbalances, affecting up to 80% of women, can cause:
+Hormones are essential for regulating many bodily processes, including mood, metabolism, homeostasis, and reproduction.
+Hormonal imbalances, affecting up to 80% of women, can cause symptoms like:

 Fatigue